Gold is more valuable than silver and copper, but by how much exactly? And how do these metals compare to more common elements like aluminum and iron?

 Wonder no more.
 This is a visual representation of $1.00 in Gold, Silver, Copper, Aluminum, and Iron (steel).
 [2017 prices]

-When we zoom into the top three elements (gold, silver, and copper) we can see the value discrepancy more clearly.
+Below, when we focus on the top three elements (gold, silver, and copper) we can see the value discrepancy more clearly.

 The human brain has difficulty estimating the volume of non-rectiliar shapes.
 Because this is a pyramid, it can be easy to underestimate the volume difference between the top and bottom.